gojoego/finch_employee_directory/README.md

     npm install react@latest react-dom@latest

+7.  we'll have to move back into the root folder to run the program:

+    cd ..

-7.  all the dependencies should be install and the app should run by entering this command:
+8.  all the dependencies should be install and the app should run by entering this command:

     npm start

-8.  http://localhost:3000 should open up automatically in your default browser but you can copy and paste this address into your browser of choice (unless if you already have something else running at that port, could be 3001, 300X...)
+9.  http://localhost:3000 should open up automatically in your default browser but you can copy and paste this address into your browser of choice (unless if you already have something else running at that port, could be 3001, 3002, 300X...)